 Sleep Apnea Glendale

 Snoring can be a warning sign that normal breathing is not taking place during sleep.
 The tongue plays a major role in snoring because it has a tendency to relapse (fallback) into the airway when sleeping.
-While there are many conditions that can lead to snoring, one of the most serious is a disorder called “sleep apnea”.
 For millions of people across the country, the ability to maintain regular breathing during sleep is impossible.
-As a result, they do not receive oxygen their body needs to rejuvenate from proper, restful sleep and if the condition is left untreated it increases the risk of heart attack and stroke.
+As a result, they do not receive oxygen their body needs to rejuvenate from.
+If the condition is left untreated it increases the risk of heart attack and stroke.

 Our office performs a comprehensive head and neck evaluation, extensive health and dental history, screening exam and diagnostic tests, as well as overnight sleep screening.
 When indicated, we refer severe conditions to a sleep specialist for a medical assessment and sleep study.